sudeeprp/dentalreporting/README.md

 | Pillow      | pip install pillow                         |
 | Docxtypl    | pip install docxtpl                        |

+On Ubuntu, you may have to additionally do the following:

+`apt-get update && apt-get install libgl1`

 3. Run python main.py

 ## Console-based Workflow: